mocklis/mocklis.docs/source/reference/index.rst

 Log steps
 ---------

-`Log` steps are essentially your quintessential debugging step.
+``Log`` steps are your quintessential debugging steps.
 They won't do anything except write out anything that passes through them to the console (or any other TextWriter) in some detail.

-Therefore you can just add in a `.Log()` if you need to figure out what happens with a given mock.
+Therefore you can just add in a ``.Log()`` if you need to figure out what happens with a given mock.
 Note that they are best added early in a mock step chain if you want to get a faithful representation of what's being called from the code you are testing, as steps can short-circuit calls or make calls of their own down the chain.

-See `Conditional steps` above for an example.
+See Conditional steps above for an example.

 Miscellaneous steps
 -------------------